 Counseling sessions will teach you vital communication skills and provide you with scenarios to stimulate conversation and exchange.
 You’ll learn a lot about your future spouse during these sessions.
-Moreover, the counselor will teach you expert marriage-saving skills that you can use when you sense you are going through a rocky patch.
+Moreover, the counselor can teach you expert skills that you can use when you sense you are going through a rocky patch.

 Premarital counseling can provide you with growth, self-discovery and development, and a sense of mutual purpose as you begin your shared life together.
 Think of it as a crucial investment in your future.